REEKRAJROY/2d-implementation-of-A-searching--algorithm/README.md

 # Visual implementation of A* path finding algorithm

 This project implements the A* searching algortihm by taking the starting and ending points as input from the user and then visually mark the shortest possible path between the two points.
-This project has been made by following the [A* Pathfinding Visualization Tutorial - Python A* Path Finding Tutorial](https://www.youtube.com/watch?v=JtiK0DOeI4A&list=PLzMcBGfZo4-kNEPqSOaglnUZz3D2R4OzY&index=3) from Tech With Tim YouTube channel.

 Built on python using Tkinter and pygame library.